'Queen of rock 'n' roll' Tina Turner dies at 83 - Stabroek News

-(Reuters) – Tina Turner, the American-born singer who left a hardscrabble farming community and abusive relationship to become one of the top recording artists of all time, died on Wednesday at the age of 83.
+(Reuters) – Tina Turner, the American-born singer who left a hardscrabble farming community and abusive relationship to become one of the top recording artists of all time, died yesterday at the age of 83.

 She died peacefully after a long illness in her home in Küsnacht near Zurich, Switzerland, her representative said.

-Turner began her career in the 1950s during the early years of rock and roll and evolved into an MTV phenomenon.
+Turner began her career in the 1950s during the early years of rock ‘n’ roll and evolved into an MTV phenomenon.

 Sometimes nicknamed the “Queen of Rock ‘n’ Roll,” Turner won six of her eight Grammy Awards in the 1980s.
-The decade saw her land a dozen songs on the Top 40, including “Typical Male,” “The Best,” “Private Dancer” and “Better Be Good to Me.”
+In that decade she landed a dozen songs in the Top 40, including “Typical Male,” “The Best,” “Private Dancer” and “Better Be Good to Me.”
 Her 1988 show in Rio de Janeiro drew 180,000 people, which remains one of the largest concert audiences for any single performer.

 By then, Turner had been free from her marriage to guitarist Ike Turner for a decade.